NGC 4214: Characteristics

 Two satellites are known to exist around the vicinity of NGC 4214.
 One is DDO 113, which has an absolute V-band magnitude of −12.2.
 It stopped star formation around 1 billion years ago.
 Another, more recently discovered object is MADCASH-2, officially named MADCASH J121007+352635-dw.
 The name refers to the MADCASH (Magellanic Analog Dwarf Companions and Stellar Halos) project.
-It is similar to typical ultra-faint dwarf galaxies, with an absolute V-band magnitude of −9.15, except in that shows evidence of multiple episodes star formation in its recent past: one around 400 million years ago, and another 1.5 billion years ago.
+It is similar to typical ultra-faint dwarf galaxies, with an absolute V-band magnitude of −9.15, except in that it shows evidence of multiple episodes of star formation in its recent past: one around 400 million years ago, and another 1.5 billion years ago.

+One supernova has been observed in NGC 4214: SN 1954A (type Ib, mag.
+9.8) was discovered by Paul Wild on 30 May 1954.
+[Note: some sources incorrectly list the discovery date as 10 April 1954.]
+In addition, the galaxy has hosted one luminous blue variable: SN 2010U (type LBV, mag.
+16) was discovered by Kōichi Itagaki on 5 February 2010.